8 min read

 And last but not least, IDENTIFICATION.
 Law enforcement may not let you pass through a neighborhood unless you belong there.

-99% of the time your get home bag will be used because of weather situations because you got stuck in a snowstorm or something similar but some day that 1% could happen.
+99% of the time your get home bag will be used because of weather situations because you got stuck in a snowstorm or something similar but someday that 1% could happen.

 The most important tool of all is your brain.
 Be aware and keep your head on a swivel.
 Your first instinct may be to help people that you see injured.
 Before you rush in, assess the situation and determine why they need help.
 Don’t make things worse by getting injured yourself.
 If you see a bunch of people unconscious lying on the ground you need to determine why they are down.
 Did they walk into an area with poisonous gas and fall unconscious?
 Don’t walk in and become a victim too.
 People don’t just fall down and go to sleep for no reason.
-Help when you can, but remember you have family at home that are counting on you.
+Help when you can, but remember you have family at home who are counting on you.